Why should people try diving in Tobago?

 How is Tobago different from other Caribbean locations?

-Tobago doesn’t have the year-round water clarity of some of our northern Caribbean neighbours, but our marine life tends to be larger and more plentiful.
+Tobago doesn’t have the year-round water clarity of some of our northern Caribbean neighbours due to the influence of the Orinoco River in Venezuela, but it makes our marine life larger and more plentiful.
+This also gives Tobago greater density and diversity of both coral reefs and marine life, trading a bit of visibility for more nutrient rich waters.

 What can people expect to see on a dive?

-Lots of turtles, which are a big favourite; nurse sharks, black-tipped reef sharks, hammerhead sharks, moray eels, barracuda, stingrays and eagle rays, possibly manta rays, as well as all the normal marine life.
+You’ll find all the colourful Caribbean fish that live on coral reefs together with lots of turtles, which are always a big favourite; nurse sharks, black-tipped reef sharks, hammerhead sharks, moray eels, barracuda, stingrays and eagle rays, possibly manta rays, octopi, batfishes,

 Where are some of best dive sites around Tobago?